top of page

 How Many Days Do You Need in Monterey?

-Most travelers need 2–3 days in Monterey to see the major sights without rushing.
-It’s possible to visit in a single day, but you’ll miss a lot of what makes the area special.
+Most travelers need 2–3 days in Monterey to experience the highlights without rushing.
+While it’s technically possible to visit in a single day, you’ll miss many of the scenic coastal stops and nearby destinations that make the area so memorable.

-• 1 day: Cannery Row, the Monterey Bay Aquarium, and a quick stop in Pacific Grove
+• 1 day: Explore Cannery Row, visit the Monterey Bay Aquarium, and take a quick coastal walk in Pacific Grove.

-• 2 days: Add 17-Mile Drive, Lovers Point, and a sunset along the coast
+• 2 days: Add the scenic 17-Mile Drive, relax at Lovers Point Park, and enjoy a sunset along the Monterey or Pacific Grove coastline.

-• 3 days: Include Carmel-by-the-Sea, Carmel Beach, and a half-day in Big Sur
+• 3 days: Include time in Carmel-by-the-Sea, stroll Carmel Beach, and take a half-day drive down the famous Big Sur coastline.

-• 4+ days: Perfect for slow-paced trips, Highway 1 hikes, or a whale-watching tour
+• 4+ days: Perfect for a slower-paced trip.
+You can add Highway 1 hikes, explore more state parks, enjoy coastal bike rides, or take a whale-watching tour.

 Distances & Drive Times to Monterey Bay